-A 'happy and devoted' wife and grandmother took her life after leaping into the River Thames, an inquest has heard.
+A 'happy and devoted' wife and grandmother took her life after walking into the River Thames, an inquest has heard.

-'Selfless' and 'family-focused' Tracy Jane Saiao, 55, was pulled from the water by three men after a member of the public spotted someone floating near Caversham Bridge.
+'Selfless' and 'family-focused' Tracy Jane Saiao, 55, was found unresponsive in the waterway by three men, after a member of the public spotted a person in the river near Caversham Bridge.

-The inquest heard how the grandmother, who worked for Mercedes, had tragically just moved into her 'dream home' overlooking countryside in Bugs Bottom but was suffering from depression and wanted to cut down her hours at work.
+The inquest heard how the grandmother, who worked for Mercedes, had tragically just moved into her 'dream home' overlooking the countryside in Bugs Bottom - but she was suffering from depression and wanted to cut down her hours at work.

-Several members of the family attended the inquest into Tracy’s death on Friday, October 18 at Reading Coroner's Court.
+Several members of Tracy's family attended the inquest into her death on Friday, October 18 at Reading Coroner's Court.

-Deputy coroner, Mr Ian Wade, heard in a statement from Tracy’s daughter Alice that in days prior to her death, Tracy was her normal happy self as she helped her daughter and granddaughter get ready for their summer holidays in Europe.
+Deputy coroner, Mr Ian Wade, heard a statement from Tracy’s daughter Alice that said in the days prior to her death, Tracy appeared happy as she helped her daughter and granddaughter get ready for their summer holidays in Europe.

 “Family was the most important thing to her and she went above and beyond for everyone that she loved,” the coroner heard.